JetBrains/teamcity-sdk-docs/topics/external-storage-implementation-guide.md

 ## TeamCity Artifacts Overview

-TeamCity provides the following artifacts\-related features:
+TeamCity provides the following artifacts-related features:
 * Artifacts upload

 * Individual artifacts download and browsing of build artifacts in a web browser and via the [REST API](https://www.jetbrains.com/help/teamcity/?rest-api)